mahilab/Syntacts/cpp.md

 sleep(seq4.length());
 ```

-- Noise can be added to a Sequence using the `insert` function:
+- You can also insert Signals into an existing Sequence timeline:

 ```cpp
 seq2.insert(Noise() * Envelope(1), 4); // 1 s of noise starts at the 4 second mark of seq2